 Silvano also helped raise over $700,000 for the United Way with Tom Richards, the former Mayor of Rochester (RG&E's Sr. Counsel at the time), and has served as a team leader for Habitat for Humanity, building homes for the needy in the City of Rochester.

-Silvano is a supporter of the Gates Police Keystone Club, the Rochester Police Locust Club, and he is a member of the American Bar Association, the National Italian American Bar Association, the National Italian American Foundation (NIAF), and a first level member of the Solicitors Regulation Authority of England and Wales.
+Silvano is a supporter of the Gates Police Keystone Club, a supporting member of the Rochester Police Locust Club, and he is a member of the American Bar Association, the National Italian American Bar Association, the National Italian American Foundation (NIAF), and a first level member of the Solicitors Regulation Authority of England and Wales.

 Silvano played and refereed in the Gates "Little Guy" Soccer League for many years, and is a parish member at St. Theodore's Church in Gates, where he has lived for over 35 years.

-Silvano was born and raised in the City of Rochester, however, right off of Lyell Avenue, where he lived for nearly 15 years, and where he continues to work as a community advocate, to revitalize the Lyell area and the Little Italy Historic District, with passion and commitment.
+Silvano was born and raised in the City of Rochester, off of Lyell Avenue, where he lived for nearly 15 years, and where he continues to work pro-bono as a community advocate, to help revitalize the Lyell Ave corridor and its Little Italy Historic District, with passion, unstoppable drive and commitment.

 The annual Little Italy Festival, which he founded, has drawn thousands of people to the Town of Gates and Downtown Rochester, since its inception, and has increased business opportunities for local merchants, food vendors, hotels and service providers from across the Greater Rochester area.
 The festival was nominated as "Best Cultural Festival of Rochester" by City Newspaper in 2017 and 2018.

-Silvano has organized African-American community events like a bi-centennial Frederick Douglass celebration, in partnership with the Wachuku Foundation for Humanitarian Aid and African Princess Refelle Conteh of Sierra Leone, highlighting STEM, engineering and scientific achievements in the Black community, and he has sponsored student programs for minorities at the Enrico Fermi School in the City of Rochester, with local Grammy-nominated teacher Chaz Bruce.
+Silvano has organized African-American community events such as a bi-centennial Frederick Douglass celebration, in partnership with the Wachuku Foundation for Humanitarian Aid and African Princess Refelle Conteh of Sierra Leone, highlighting STEM, engineering and scientific achievements in the Black community, and he has sponsored student programs for minorities at the Enrico Fermi School in the City of Rochester, with local Grammy-nominated school teacher Chaz Bruce.

-Silvano's personal interests include soccer, hiking, fishing, chess, leisure travel, family gatherings and playing the drums a
+Silvano's personal interests include soccer, hiking, fishing, chess, leisure travel, family gatherings and playing the drums and piano.

-Silvano Orsi was borrn and raised in the City of Rochester's Lyell Avenue corridor, a vital gateway into the city , where the city's 150 year old "Little Italy Historic District", resides.
-Silvano is willing to step up as an individual and is very interested in the opportunity to take his community-focused efforts to the next level, so that the Lyell area may receive greater attention and adequate State funding, and so that the area may continue to be revitalized.
-His primary focus areas are addressing public safety issues in both the city and town of Gates, neighborhood revitalization, improving quality of life for families, job creation, education, economic development in the 137th district, and fighting for the 137th district's fair share, in both the Town of Gates and City of Rochester.
-His platform also includes, but is not limited to, the following:
+Silvano Orsi was born and raised in the City of Rochester's Lyell Avenue corridor, a vital gateway into the city , where the city's 150 year old "Little Italy Historic District", resides.
+His primary focus areas are addressing public safety issues in both the city and town of Gates, neighborhood revitalization, improving quality of life for families, job creation, education, economic development youth development and fighting for your fair share, in both the Town of Gates and City of Rochester.